Tareq553/Tareq553/README.md

 ### About Me

 Hello!
-I'm M. Tareq Rahman, a dedicated Data Analyst with a passion for harnessing the power of data to drive insights and make informed decisions.
-I'm always eager to explore the world of machine learning.
+I'm M. Tareq Rahman, a Data Analyst with a strong passion for both data analysis and machine learning.

 ### Skills